Contracts in Nickel

 See how the command :query config.data succeeds, although the field fail causes an error when evaluated.

-What we can do is to not perform all the checks right away, but return a new value which is wrapping the original value with delayed checks inside.
-This is the rationale behind contracts returning a value.
-Let us see:
+What we can do is to not perform all the checks right away, but return a new value which is wrapping the original value with delayed checks inside:

 {